Khaoz-Topsy/svg/src/slides/2-content/1-basics/basicDrawing/basicDrawing.md

 basically you can use path to draw all the previous shapes, it is just a lot more difficult

-## Transition: With these basic drawings we can reuse and build on top of them
+## ▶️ With these basic drawings we can reuse and build on top of them